-Teams should not hesitate to talk with the safety advisors and ask questions.
+Teams should not hesitate to talk with the Safety Manager(s) / UL Safety Advisors and ask questions.

 8.3 Safety Recognition and Awards

 The Safety Awareness and Recognition Program rewards teams and individuals for their exceptional dedication to safe working methods and considerations by providing the awards below.